Reviving the Rocketdyne F1 Engine

 Much of the work was done by hand, often because that was the only way to do it back then.
 Engineers and builders kept many of the tricks they used to get things to work in their heads or scribbled down on scraps of paper, many of which have been lost over time.

-The Saturn F1 engine is the most powerful single-combustion chamber liquid-propellant rocket engine ever developed, and they used 5 (hence Saturn 5) of them to get us to the Moon.
+The Saturn F1 engine is the most powerful single-combustion chamber liquid-propellant rocket engine ever developed, and five of them (hence Saturn 5) were used to get us to the Moon.

 The load these welds had to endure was in the region of nearly 7MN of force, and all welds were stick/arc.